masasam/dotfiles/README.md

 Synchronize the backup directory to your favorite cloud using the [rclone](https://github.com/rclone/rclone).

+	rclone sync ${HOME}/backup drive:backup
 	rclone sync ${HOME}/backup dropbox:backup
+	rclone sync ${HOME}/backup box:backup

-Synchronize the ~/backup directory to dropbox in this command.
+Synchronize the ~/backup directory to your favorite cloud in this command.
 This command is a one-way synchronization to the cloud from your laptop or desktop.
 Since configuration file of [rclone](https://github.com/rclone/rclone) is encrypted with [git-crypt](https://github.com/AGWA/git-crypt), you install and set up [git-crypt](https://github.com/AGWA/git-crypt) at first step.